-We arrived late in the day thanks to Scotland’s massive road building scheme.
-I was actually thinking of giving them a miss but I’m glad I didn’t because on first sight The Kelpies really are spectacular and take your breath away.
+Thanks to Scotland’s massive road-building scheme, we arrived late in the day.
+I was thinking of giving them a miss, but I’m glad I didn’t because, at first sight, The Kelpies really are spectacular and take your breath away.

-If you’re looking for a great day out in Falkirk then The Helix should be high on your list.
+If you’re looking for a great day out in Falkirk, then The Helix should be on your list.

 The Helix is a green space designed to engage, enthral and entertain the whole family.
-With multiple activities, an adventure play area, walks, cycle paths, visitor centre and of course The Kelpies it’s well worth visiting The Helix Centre.
+With multiple activities, an adventure play area, walks, cycle paths, a visitor centre, and The Kelpies, it’s well worth visiting The Helix Centre.

-The Kelpies are mythical creatures, taking the form of water horses the two beasts are beyond impressive, they’re magical.
-I tweeted out when we arrived that “nothing can prepare you for them” and I meant it.
+The Kelpies are mythical creatures, taking the form of water horses.
+The two beasts are beyond impressive, and they’re magical.
+I tweeted out when we arrived that “nothing can prepare you for them”, and I meant it.

 Their size, detail and sheer majesty do stop you in your tracks.
-We were unable to take the tour inside The Kelpies but we spoke to another visitor who had and he gave it a massive thumbs up.
+We could not take the tour inside The Kelpies, but we spoke to another visitor who had, and he gave it a massive thumbs up.

 Visiting The Kelpies

 There are plenty of car parks on The Helix if you want to enjoy the open space.
-Because we were only visiting The Kelpies, and as we’re blue badge holders, we were able to drive up to the visitor centre.
+Because we were only visiting The Kelpies, and as we’re blue badge holders, we could drive up to the visitor centre.

 See more of The Bimblers in Scotland